gocd/www.go.cd/_posts/2016-02-08-not-done-unless-its-done-security.markdown

   </div>

   <div class="float-article float-left">
-<p>This is the second part of a series called <a href="https://www.go.cd/2016/01/17/not-done-unless-its-done.html">It’s not Continuous Delivery</a>  if you can’t deploy right now.
-In this part, I’m going to cover some more common tools in security testing pipelines.</p>
+<p>This is the second part of a series called <a href="https://www.go.cd/2016/01/17/not-done-unless-its-done.html">It’s not Continuous Delivery if you can’t deploy right now.</a> In this part, I’m going to cover some more common tools in security testing pipelines.</p>
 <p>In my experience, automated security testing is pretty rare in CD pipelines.
 If the job of a pipeline is to make you confident in your release, confidence in your security is a must have.
 While it’s not practical to try to list them all, I’ll give a few examples of tools used for this automation.
 You can find more <a href="https://www.owasp.org/index.php/Appendix_A:_Testing_Tools">here</a>.</p>

 <p>Tests created by your team and run by tools like the ones in this article should be a key part of any deployment pipeline.</p>